kawaiix621/kawaiix621/README.md

 - **Watch the Tutorial Videos:**  [Click here](https://youtu.be/Ixl3nykKG9M?si=V1KBlqVZfAGKMuRu) to start your blockchain journey!
 - **Explore the Code:**  Check out the code examples in the `rust` and `typescript` folders.
-- **Join the Community:**  Connect with us on [Twitter](https://twitter.com/kawaiix621) or [LinkedIn](https://www.linkedin.com/in/awolaju/) to share your thoughts and ask questions.
+- **Feel free to ask me questions:**  Connect with us on [Twitter](https://twitter.com/kawaiix621) or [LinkedIn](https://www.linkedin.com/in/awolaju/) to share your thoughts and ask questions.

-**Why Kawaii Blockchain?**
+**Why Kawaii Chain?**

-We believe that blockchain technology should be accessible to everyone.
-Our tutorials are designed to be fun, engaging, and approachable, so you can learn at your own pace without feeling overwhelmed.
+I believe that blockchain technology should be accessible to everyone.
+This tutorials is designed to be straight forward, engaging, and approachable, so you can learn at your own pace without feeling overwhelmed.

 **Ready to dive in?
 Let's build the future of the blockchain together! 🏗️**

 ---

-**Support Us:**

-- **Follow us on Social Media:** Stay up-to-date with our latest content and updates.
+- **Follow me on my Socials:** Stay up-to-date with my latest content and updates.
     * [Twitter](https://twitter.com/kawaiix621)
     * [LinkedIn](https://www.linkedin.com/in/awolaju/)
 - **Contribute to the Project:**  Help us make blockchain learning even better!

-**Let's get Kawaii! 🐱‍👤**
+**Let's get Kawaii! 🐾**

 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=kawaiix621&theme=radical)